-Oxford Service manager (OSM) is the name given to IT Services' implementation of the Ivanti Service Manager IT Service Management tool (formerly know as HEAT).
+Oxford Service Manager (OSM) is the name given to IT Services' implementation of the Ivanti Service Manager IT Service Management tool (formerly known as HEAT).
 The service is a cloud based, subscription service which runs via a web browser.

 OSM is a tool which allows IT teams to manage incidents, changes, problems and service requests.
 OSM also provides a self-service portal through which staff and students can log issues, request services and track their progress.
 OSM also fully integrates with the Bomgar remote support tool.

 - All IT Services teams are able to access OSM.
 Local IT teams in colleges, departments and divisions are also welcome to subscribe to OSM.
 Access is granted on a named user basis.